jjjilot/CS423/README.md

 - Giving users the ability to judge AI results by providing effective explanations.

 Taught by Prof. Stephen Fickas at University of Oregon.

+Project Instructions:

+Navigate to [this](https://colab.research.google.com/drive/1q8rCDweTWojh6xu-HHBGt3hSdwe_Krvh) notebook and select "run before" from the runtime menu while in the last cell.
+Website can be accessed through the link created in the output of the previous cell.